timothyhull/breadpool-champs-app/docs/index.md

 1. !!! info "Caveat"

-    Although I practice working with CRG extensively, including IGRF and statsbook preparation, I do not have game experience in in the role of HNSO.
+    Although I practice working with CRG extensively, including IGRF and statsbook preparation, I do not have game experience in the role of HNSO.

 ??? info "10.
 Courage To Do What's Right"